FilipSulich/Prototype/readme.md

 Hodaň, T., Haluza, P., Obdržálek, Š., Matas, J., Lourakis, M., & Zabulis, X. (2017).
 T-LESS: An RGB-D dataset for 6D pose estimation of texture-less objects.
 2017 IEEE Winter Conference on Applications of Computer Vision (WACV), 880–888.
 IEEE. https://doi.org/10.1109/WACV.2017.103

 Wang, C., Xu, D., Zhu, Y., Martín-Martín, R., Lu, C., Fei-Fei, L., & Savarese, S. (2019).
 DenseFusion: 6D object pose estimation by iterative dense fusion.
 In Proceedings of the IEEE/CVF Conference on  Computer Vision and Pattern Recognition (CVPR). http://arxiv.org/abs/1901.04780

+In some parts of the code, Claude Code was used to help with debugging and refactoring.